 The Carle Foundation has paid real estate taxes to Champaign County under protest for the years 2004 to 2011.
 The Carle Foundation (Carle) maintains that certain properties should be exempt from real estate taxes due to its charitable status.
 If Carle's case were to prevail, the Township could be required to repay up to an estimated \$593,791 for its share of property taxes collected by the County of Champaign.
 On March 7, 2013, the Illinois Department of Revenue ruled that Carle Foundation will not be required to pay future real estate taxes to Champaign County beginning with the 2012 tax year.
 The Township has assigned \$330,509 of the Town Fund fund balance and has earmarked \$263,282 of the General Assistance Fund fund balance for this potential repayment.

 NOTE 10 TAX ABATEMENTS

 The Township has not entered into an intergovernmental agreements for direct tax abatements.
-The Township tax base is, however, affected by certain tax abatement agreements entered into by other taxing bodies, including tax increment financing district agreements.
-The amount of tax the Township did not receive in fiscal year 2017 due to these agreements is not known.
+The Township tax base is, however, affected by certain tax abatement agreements entered into by other taxing bodies.